PatrickStrz/kovi/docs/alerts.md

 # Alerts
+- Alerts are just extended `Snackbar` components from the `material-ui` library that can be used to show important information to a user at the bottom of the screen.
+(Errors, score updates, notifications ..)

--  1 `<Alert/>` component is present
+- `<Alert/>` component is present in `<Site/>`.
-in `<Site/>`.
-In order to set a message need to dispatch an action from  `actions/alert-actions`.

-- For displaying errors user `showErrorAlert` action creator in `alert-actions.js` ( just need to set the message and call the action in the catch statement of a request, `<Alert/>` component hides itself)
+- Can display an alert from any component by dispatching an action from  `actions/alert-actions`.
+`<Alert />` hides itself, so dispatching `hide` actions is not necessary.